shariqshah/symmetry/README.md

 	- Add camera fbo params into camera struct so they can be saved and loaded into file
 	- Finish loading scene from file
-	- Fix space not being added after some entities are written to file
 	- Update makefiles to be able to compile the code in it's current state
 	- Find a solution for the asset import/export situation by either updating the blender exporter or adding assimp as dependancy
 	- Fix bugs with sound sources not updating